 Course overview

-In addition to classroom studies, work-based practice develops their workplace expertise in real life situations, and solutions to workplace challenges by using the workplace as a learning resource.
-In the later stages of the course, the apprentice develops expertise in specific areas of policing
+The programme provides substantial training to enable apprentices to acquire full competency as a police officer.
+In addition to classroom studies, there are work-based elements, allowing apprentices to develop their workplace expertise in real life situations, and develop solutions to workplace challenges by using the workplace as a learning resource.
+In the later stages of the programme, apprentices develop expertise in specific areas of policing.

-- meets the professional requirements of today’s policing
+• meet the professional requirements of 21st century policing

 All content is aligned to the relevant elements of the National Policing Curriculum.
 Course modules are delivered using a collaborative approach between Teesside University and Cleveland Police including trainers, operational officers (practitioners) and tutors.
 Learning in the workplace is supported primarily by police practitioners, with additional academic tutor support, and regular tutorial meetings.